turingschool/curriculum/source/projects/contact_manager.markdown

 30 examples, 0 failures, 2 pending
 ```

-We're not going to be using the `PeopleHelper` so let's just get rid of it:
+We're not going to be using the `PeopleHelper` so let's just get rid of the test file:

 ```bash
 git rm spec/helpers/people_helper_spec.rb
 ```

-Commit your changes.
+Commit your changes:

 ```bash
 git commit -m "Delete extraneous spec file"